-- a.Dean's Office

-- b.Students' Affairs and Advisory

-- c.Community Engagement

-- d.Examination and Evaluation Unit

-- e.Student's Professional Practice Experience

-- f.Research and Faculty Development Unit

-- g.Facilities & Laboratories
+- a.

-h.Institutional Effectiveness & Publications i.Office of the Graduate Affairs & Career Guidance j.Student Counselor a.
 Dean's Office

+- b.
+Office of the Students' Affairs and Community Engagement

+- c.
+Examination and Evaluation Unit

+- d.
+Student's Professional Practice Experience

+- e.
+Research and Faculty Development Unit

+- f.
+Facilities & Laboratories

+- g.
+Institutional Effectiveness & Publications

+- n.
+Office of the Graduate Affairs & Career Guidance

+- i.
+Student Counselor

+a.
+Dean's Office

-The two secretaries of the Dean initiated the work of Dean's Office.
-Secretary for students' affairs is responsible to maintain:
+The two secretaries of the Dean initiate the work of Dean's Office.
+Secretary for students affairs is responsible to maintain: